Teaching Statistics and Quantitative Methods in the 21st Century (Multivariate Applications Series) (2ND)

 Teaching the replication crisis

-New treatments of p-values, null hypothesis significance testing, and abduction
+New treatments of p-values, null hypothesis significance testing (NHST) and abduction

-A pedagogical approach based on statistical modelling rather than hypothesis testing
+A pedagogical approach based on statistical modeling rather than hypothesis testing

-Updated and expanded chapters from the first edition sit alongside these new contributions, presenting both classroom innovations and philosophical challenges to the status quo.
-The result is a call for a broad reimagining of how statistics and quantitative methods are introduced, designed to engage students, support new instructors, and renew the practice of seasoned teachers
+Updated and expanded chapters from the first edition are included alongside these new contributions, presenting both classroom innovations and philosophical challenges to the status quo.
+The result is a call for a broad reimagining of how statistics and quantitative methods are introduced, designed to engage students, support new instructors, and renew the practice of seasoned teachers.

 Contents